Shuttle/shuttle-esb/sample-publish-subscribe.md

 > Add a new `Console Application` to the solution called `Shuttle.PublishSubscribe.Subscriber`.

-> Add a new `Console Application` to the solution called `Shuttle.PublishSubscribe.Server`.

 > Install the `Shuttle.Esb.Msmq` nuget package.

 This will provide access to the Msmq `IQueue` implementation and also include the required dependencies.